 A few days later I knocked out some of the old bricks to allow me to key in the new engineering bricks.
 I had to re-adjust the brick as I noticed the house had a 50mm cavity below the render (approx 1m up from the ground level).
 I also double checked using my laser level the pier would allow the RSJ to sit central when the brickwork was completed to the top.

 I placed some brick reinforcement mesh between the bed of mortar to strengthen the bond.
-I used a couple of different brands of engineering bricks that I had left over from the main build, they all have crushing strength of 70 N/mm or more.
+I used a couple of different branded of engineering bricks that I had left over from the main build, they all have crushing strength of 70 N/mm or more.

 I keyed the bricks as far into the wall as I could.
 A few layers more I was up to damp proof.
 At this point I decided to work on the 2nd pier.
 Quickly dig out the footing and get the concrete ready mixed this time due to the amount that is required.
 To make life easier I decided to concrete the extended-lounge floor and at the same time having the concrete poured for the other pier.
 Also purchasing more concrete will decrease the cost of concrete per cubic metre.

 I started digging until I hit the old lead water pipe.
 This was still in use until i finally got around to connect the new blue pipe directly to the mains.
 I planned to move it out-of-the-way for the time being as the concrete will be going under the pipe.
-I noticed s small leak and a tree root that had made it’s was into the water source.
-I do remember when the drains were done on the other side of the wall the root was cut back.
+I noticed a small leak and a tree root that had made it’s was into the water source.
+I do remember when the drains were done on the other side of the wall this root was cut back.

 It just goes to show how a root seeks water through brickwork and the damage it can cause over time.
 My neighbours trees are just too close to our boundary but that’s another story!
 I tried my best to bend the pipe back to close up a very tiny hole.
 I even thought switching off the mains supply and soldering the hole shut.
 It got even worse as it started leaking on the other side of the wall.
 I had no option to block off the pipe and connect the new blue pipe into the current water supply into the house.

-Good job I laid the new pipe PFPE water pipe from the street boundary right up the new kitchen when the extension was built.
+Good job I laid a new PFPE water pipe from the street boundary right up the new kitchen when the extension was built.
 6 hours of hard work up until 9pm in the dark.
 Sorry no images as I was just too busy digging, joining, feeding new Hep20 plastic pipe into the house.

 Back to the footing….

-This side involves a lot more digging as the earth was up to ground level already, 2 half days actually.
+This side involves a lot more digging as the earth was up to ground level already, 2 half days work actually.
 All the house bricks had to be removed so the concrete is one strong piece at 0.75 cubic metre.
 UPDATE:Actually poured between 0.9 to 1 cubic metre in to this with the left over concrete.

 It’s very deep and 1000mm x 900mm wide, comes to shoulder height when standing inside.
 I also went deeper than the original foundation brick level, just slightly lower than the new wall foundation level that was passed by building regs, and into the wall to provide some under-pinning for even better strength.
 Some of the trench blocks had to be cut away to make room for the 1000m length concrete.
-I jet washed some of the new concrete footing to provide a good key for the new concrete was is going to the be poured.
+I jet washed some of the new concrete footing to provide a good key for the new concrete that was going to the be poured.
 Job done ready for concrete.
 Moving to the floor..read up on how to pour an insulated concrete floor on the next stage like below:

-Working off a flat surface will allow me to put up my scaffolding frame instead of using ladders.
 As before the construction was the same, 150mm hardcore, 50mm sand, 125mm insulation, 100mm concrete slab followed by a 50mm screeding layer.

 For the central heating I used shorts runs of 10mm Hep20 barrier pipe instead of 15mm that would be connected using a 4-way manifold under the timber floor.
 22mm pipes will be taken to the manifold to reduce pressure on the heating.
 2 small radiators towards the outside of the wall and perhaps one large one at the other end of the lounge.
 That leaves one spare outlet that will be capped off.